asad-62/IVP-DNN/README.md

 The graph shows the normalized precentage-values for the two classes for the histogram bins from 0 (meaning no cnn has labled it correctly) up to 6 (meaning all cnns would be correct with their TOP1 prediction).Since all approaches performed equally bad there is no meaning in presenting this specifically for each cnn.

 This leads to the conclusion, that all of the three cnns perform espacially badly portraits of our dataset, therefore the hypothesis is accepted.

+Based on the fact that all of the three approaches are trained on the ImageNet dataset we consider that there are not enough pictures and/or fitting labes for portraits in the dataset since all cnns are trained on differnet amounts of pctures but use the same labels/classes.
+This assumtion could not be veryfied due to the fact that there are over 14 Mio pictures labeld with 20.000 differnet labels.

 ### Working with high resolution images